GMLC-TDC/HELICS/docs/references/configuration_options_reference.md

 _API:_ (none)

-The port to use to connect to the broker.
+Specifies the port a federate or sub-broker should use when contacting its parent broker

 ---